He's a MASTER of DISGUISE:

 - Heroic Sacrifice: Jimmy attempted this in Superman Family #173.
 In order to counteract a virus affecting all of Kandor, he planned to blow up the bottle—and himself with it—thus giving the Kandorians the powers necessary to be cured.
 He was only saved by the super-tough Kandorian fabric he was wearing.

 - I Have Your Wife: Jimmy was frequently taken hostage to get to Superman, to the degree where he tried to deal with it himself once or twice.

-- I Never Said It Was Poison: In one early story, Jimmy is being held hostage and forced to give crooks trying to win a million-dollar game show answers about Superman.
+- I Never Said It Was Poison: In one early story, Jimmy is being held captive and forced to give crooks trying to win a million-dollar game show answers about Superman.
 While explaining a headline about him saving the Man of Steel, Jimmy includes a detail about the rescue not included in the news story and hence something only he and Superman knew.
 Superman can see that the contestant isn't Jimmy and has in fact recognized him as a criminal.
 All this tells him his friend is in trouble, and he flies to the rescue.